yaohsiaopid/ee2405_final/README.md

     * scoop_ops(num):
     After the network outputs the detection result, it will call a rpcfunction called ScoopOp defined in main.cpp of the mbed files.
 The ScoopOp contains the hard coded commands for scooping the beans out of the bucket then put into the package.

+## Other fun things we tried
+* Naive DDOS the Udoo Neo ?!: Only tried out using serveral PCs to `ping` one Udoo Neo (running mqtt center) simultaneously.
+Though it seemed that the receiving on the devices does have longer latency, it does no harm for the operation of the udoo neo, because this naive method only blow up the incoming packet of the wireless card on the udoo neo ? ??
+* Thinking: The udoo-neo is simply too unstable because the power system quickly runs out of power because of usage of too mamy servos and the charged batteries as the power source.